Last updated on December 7th, 2024 at 12:07 pm

 Problems with Crape Myrtles

 Powdery Mildew is a fungus that will infect these plants.
-Too much shade and water overspray at the main causes.
+Too much shade and water overspray are the main causes.
 A white powdery substance will cover the buds making them hard to open.
 The leaves will also show signs of stress.
 The solution is to spray with a good plant fungus spray.
 Neem Oil is a good organic alternative, it should be applied about three or four times before you start to see results.

 Crape Myrtles are hardy plants and insects rarely attack them.
 But on occasion, there is an Aphid that will attack the foliage.
 You will find them underneath the leaves of the plants and these insects will suck on the stems and leaves leaving an indention and a yellow spot.
 Spray with neem oil to kill this Crape Myrtle Insect.